Thanks to everyone who supported Kinipan!

 The minister arrived with a delegation that included Lord Zac Goldsmith, Senior Fellow of the Bezos Earth Fund, a foundation established by Amazon founder Jeff Bezos.

-A total of 247,023 people from 195 countries have pledged their support for the preservation of the Kinipan forest.
+A total of 247,023 people from 195 countries pledged their support for the preservation of the Kinipan forest.
 During the ceremony, the number of signatures increased to 248,344.

 Willem Hengki and indigenous leader Effendi Buhing would like to thank everyone who signed on behalf of Kinipan!

-This is the belief of Habibi, director of our partner organization Save Our Borneo.
-The visit from the minister’s delegation may bring fresh momentum, but the recognition of the Indigenous Dayak Tomun from Kinipan and the protection of their forest are not yet guaranteed.
+“The struggle of the Kinipan is not over yet,” says Habibi, director of our partner organization Save Our Borneo.
+The minister’s visit may bring new momentum, but the recognition of the Indigenous Dayak Tomun of Kinipan and the protection of their forest are not yet guaranteed.

 This page is available in the following languages: